STR Host Calculator · Free

 • HOA fees, insurance, license fees — fully deductible operating expenses

-ArrivHQ catches these as they happen.
-Each expense gets categorized at entry, mileage logs create themselves from guest-driven trips, and the monthly P&L assembles everything into Schedule E-ready totals.
+ArrivHQ surfaces these as they happen.
+Each expense is categorized at entry, mileage entries are pre-filled from your hosting activity for you to confirm, and the monthly P&L assembles everything into Schedule E-ready totals.

 Related guide: STR mileage tracking the IRS will accept — how to log every property trip so the deduction holds up under audit.